The clinical gap is not in sexology literature -- it is in the exam room

 Was Al Bundy fraysexual?

-The label reveals more than it explains
+The label reveals more about the clinical gap than about the character

-“Fraysexual” is a contemporary label usually used to describe a far end of a spectrum that inter-relates desire and intimacy.
+"Fraysexual" is a contemporary label usually used to describe a far end of a spectrum that interrelates desire and intimacy.
 It is often framed as the opposite of demisexuality, where desire grows with intimacy.
 Like distinguishing lay concepts of depression from clinical depression, fraysexuality may form an extreme of a common phenomenon of decreased desire in long-term relationships.
-Applied to Al Bundy, you can see that Al does have libido and that his wife, Peggy, has desire for him, but that he does not have desire for his wife.
-Of course, he is not written as someone whose attraction consistently disappears with intimacy in a coherent psychological pattern.
-He is written as a man whose erotic life is a joke, a grievance, and a source of repetition.

 How did the message change over time?